Content Marketing Strategy – 5 Keyword Tricks For Content Marketing Bliss!

-Having a strong Content Marketing Strategy in Marin or the North Bay is just as important as if you have a national brand and audience.
+Having a strong Content Marketing Strategy for a local audience is just as important as if you have a national brand and audience.
 Content Marketing is now critical to establishing a vibrant digital presence for your business.
 A beautiful website is a powerful tool, but providing quality content is what drives traffic to it.

 Used strategically, content paves the way to a sale by creating and distributing relevant and interesting messages that attract a target audience.
 This content usually takes the form of text, imagery, audio, or video and can be found on websites, blogs, and social-sharing platforms.

 Tucked inside this content are keywords commonly used by people when they search a particular subject.
 And that’s where Content SEO (search engine optimization) comes into play.
 Technical SEO is important, but this year your content will be in the spotlight!
 You need to optimize your content for search engines because that means you are optimizing your content for people.
-When you are looking for Search Engine Optimization in the North Bay or Bay Area, be sure that your provider has an accompanying process for Content Marketing.
+When you are looking for Search Engine Optimization in the North Bay or in the “Wherever Bay”, be sure that your provider has an accompanying process for Content Marketing.

 Algorithms Are A Reflection Of What People Are Searching For

 Understanding how keywords are used provides valuable market research into the minds of customers.
 What are they looking for specifically?
 What keywords are they using?

 Search engines like Google or Bing use algorithms to rank web pages based on the keywords people use the most.
 These evolve constantly, so it pays to check them regularly.
 It is, after all, people’s search behavior that defines these algorithms.
 Google looks at your content and your business location to match you with people doing searches nearby.

 There are two types of keywords to consider when developing a Content Management Strategy.